-Drugs and music events have a long and interrelated history.
+Substance use and music events have a long and interrelated history.
 Music festivals are often outdoor events where participants are free from the responsibilities of everyday life.
-In such situations, drug use can be a temptation and drugs are often sold.
+In such situations, substances can be a temptation.
 In fact, since festivals such as Woodstock in the 1960s, drugs have been openly used at many events.

 Popular Substances Used at Festivals

-In addition to these, other drugs used at festivals include:
+In addition to these, other substances used at festivals include:

 - Cocaine and crack